therealtrex/GCP-GDIMacGyver/content/Lab2_dataflow/lab_2_dataflow.en.md

 ![image_tag](/static/Lab2_dataflow/image48.png)

 - Enter in `splunk-dataflow` for Job Name
-- Leave region as default eg us-central1 (Iowa)
+- `Leave region as default` eg us-central1 (Iowa)
-- In the Dataflow Tempalte area select it and type in Splunk to filter down the results.
-Select Pub/Sub to Splunk template.
+- In the Dataflow Tempalte area select it and type in `Splunk` to filter down the results.
+Select `Pub/Sub to Splunk template`

 ![image_tag](/static/Lab2_dataflow/image36.png)